VictorSouzaCode/Splash-Paint/README.md

 ### Main Features

-Splash Paint was designed with drawing freedom in mind, altough its features are simple you can draw pretty much anything with it.

 pencil: you can increase or decrease its size as much as you like, it has smooth stroke while mainting a good performance and it comes with two modes of stroke, rounded and squared for you to choose from

 eraser: you can increase or decrease the eraser size and you can change its stroke style as well